Beginner’s Guide to Creating Graphics Like a PRO Using Canva.

 You can save your brand colors, fonts, and logos but you need an upgrade.
 The Free plan lets you choose just your brand color and no more than that.

 If you are a solo worker like me, then there is nothing more to fuss about.
 But if you have a partner or a group working on the same project, then Canva has made your task simple.
-You can create your working team and share designs among each other.
+You can create your working team and share designs with each other.
 Isn’t that great?

 Isn’t it simple?